dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 file.
 In addition, there is a *GUI-App-info.dylan* file and a *frame.dylan* file.

-The *GUI-App-info.dylan* file appears whenever you choose “GUI Application (EXE)” as the target type on the first page of the wizard.
+The *GUI-App-info.dylan* file appears whenever you choose "GUI Application (EXE)" as the target type on the first page of the wizard.
 It contains some simple code that you might want to use for identifying your application and its version number.